 Any business that employs full-time, part-time, or temporary workers is a candidate to carry workers’ comp coverage.

 Even businesses that do not currently have employees can have a small policy in place to cover individuals who may perform work for them in future.
 If you have employees, workers’ comp insurance is part of your responsibility to keeping them safe.

 Generally, all employees are covered under a workers’ comp policy.
 In certain instances which vary by state, owners or officers of companies may choose to include or not include themselves under the policy.

 What states do you cover?

-We also cover out-of-state operations these employers have in many other states including: Alabama, Arizona, Colorado, Florida, Idaho, Illinois, Kentucky, Michigan, Mississippi, Missouri, Montana, Nevada, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah and Virginia.
+We also cover out-of-state operations these employers have in many other states including: Alabama, Arizona, Colorado, Connecticut, Florida, Idaho, Illinois, Kentucky, Maryland, Michigan, Mississippi, Missouri, Montana, Nevada, New Mexico, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Utah and Virginia.

 Why buy workers' comp separate from my other lines of insurance?

 Simply put, because workers’ compensation is complicated and it’s best to choose someone who specializes in it.